October 30, 2018 // by: Julie Howsmon

 Okay we’ll get this one out of the way first because it’s the most obvious.
 Take a photo while on the mountain, of course!
 Depending on what kind of shot you’re aiming to get, there are a variety of places to pose.
 The easiest and most convenient is at the top of the Colorado SuperChair with the resort and town in the background.
 We also love the views from the top of Peak 10 if you hike past the Falcon SuperChair (expert terrain only, please proceed at your own risk).
 Surprise engagements often occur here, so keep an eye out and you just might witness that special moment!
 If you need a midday break to rehydrate, head to Robbie’s Tavern or the T-Bar at the Base of Peak 8 to get a good shot of the slopeside action with the chairlift behind you.

 Mt.
 Baldy Road

 After a pit stop at the Railroad Park, continue up Boreas Pass Road to your destiny of glorious, panoramic ski area views!
-Most people think the best picture spot is on the ski mountain, but we think nothing screams Breckenridge more than a photo with the entire mountain range behind you!
+Most people think the best picture spot is on the ski mountain, but we think nothing screams Breckenridge more than a photo with the entire mountain range behind you.
 About 1.5 miles from the Railroad Park, look for Mt.
 Baldy Road on your left.
 Switch on the blinker, swoop a left, drive about 300 yards and find a place to pull over.
-Step out of your car, turn around, and, voilà!.
-Try not to lose your breath as you gaze at the Tenmile range in its sheer beauty.
-Odds are there will be a good amount of snow on the ground, so be sure to bring your snow boots to walk out into the sprawling open field and snap that perfect pic!
+Step out of your car, turn around, and, voilà!
+Try not to lose your breath as you gaze at the Ten Mile Range in its sheer beauty.
+Odds are there will be a good amount of snow on the ground, so be sure to bring your snow boots to walk out into the sprawling open field and snap that perfect pic.

-The Mines Up French Gulch Road
+The French Gulch Road Mines

 Breckenridge and Beyond…